mc4117/MLMC_XBeach/README.md

 This repository contains the model described in the paper

-*Mariana C. A. Clare, Matthew D. Piggott and Colin J. Cotter*, **Multilevel Monte Carlo methods for erosion and flood risk assessment in the coastal zone**, Computer Methods in Applied Mechanics and Engineering.
+*Mariana C. A. Clare, Matthew D. Piggott and Colin J. Cotter*, **Multilevel Monte Carlo methods for erosion and flood risk assessment in the coastal zone**, Coastal Engineering.

 Software requirements